FREQUENTLY ASKED QUESTIONS

 Patients with Health Insurance:

-We encourage new patients to check if your health insurance company covers Acupuncture (not acupuncture for anesthesia).
+We encourage new patients to check if your health insurance plan covers Acupuncture (not acupuncture for anesthesia).

 If you need any assistance, give us a call.